marwanosama8/LaravelWorldCitiesAndCountries/README.md

 php artisan db:seed --class=CitySeeder
 php artisan db:seed --class=CountrySeeder
 ```
-if you find this helpfull don't forget to star the repositery
+if you find this helpfull don't forget to star the repositery :star: